 Tea is an aromatic beverage.
 It is enjoyed around the world for its taste and wide range of health and weight loss benefits.
 It is commonly made from the leaves of an evergreen shrub, native to East Asia, called Camellia sinensis.
 It has a unique flavor and aroma to it that is drastically different from coffee beans although the effects are similar.
-Some types of teas also contain caffeine in minimal amounts which helps impact your health in a positive manner.
+Some types of teas also contain caffeine and curcumin in minimal amounts which helps impact your health in a positive manner.

 Tea is commonly prepared across the world by pouring hot or boiling water over tea leaves and waiting for the leaves to infuse their flavor into the water.

 Several studies have linked drinking tea with decreasing body fat and increasing weight loss.
 Some studies have even found that tea can reduce a certain amount of belly fat.
 Given the different types of tea leaves available across the world, there are multiple health benefits and various advantages to consuming them.
 Some teas promote weight loss, some are responsible for decreasing body fat, some boost productivity, while some others induce relaxation and regulate one’s circadian rhythm.

 Given below are 6 different varieties of teas for increasing weight loss and decreasing body fat with their consumption in the long run.

 Green tea is famously known for its weight loss enhancing property.
 Also linked with multiple health benefits, green tea is one of the best teas you can get started with.

 In a study conducted in 2008, 60 obese people were assigned a standardized diet along with regular intake of either green tea or a placebo for 12 weeks.
 It was found that the group of participants who drank green tea lost 7.3 pounds (3.3 kg) more than the placebo group.

 In another such study, a significant decrease in body weight, body fat and waist circumference was found for a group of people who for 12 weeks regularly consumed green tea extract.